Service Dog Laws Ohio: Comprehensive Guide & FAQs [2023]

 A service animal means a dog, regardless of breed or type, that is individually trained to do work or perform tasks for the benefit of a qualified individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Animal species other than dogs, emotional support animals, comfort animals, companionship animals, and service animals in training are not service animals.

-U.S. Department of Transportation Opens in a new tab.
+U.S. Department of Transportation

 Psychiatric Service Dog Air Plane

-Psychiatric Service Dog “Sarge” @sarge.in.serviceOpens in a new tab.
+Psychiatric Service Dog “Sarge” @sarge.in.service

 What are the rules for service dogs in Ohio?

 Businesses and other public entities in Ohio must allow people with disabilities who use a service dog access to anywhere the public can go, including restaurants, grocery stores, malls, doctor’s offices, and many other places, with a few exceptions (religious organizations, sterile hospital environments such as the operating room).
 Service dogs are allowed in places such as schools, housing, workplaces, and for air travel; all governed by various federal and state laws.
-Related article: Federal ADA service dog laws,Opens in a new tab. the same for all U.S. states.
+Related article: Federal ADA service dog laws, the same for all U.S. states.

 Many people with disabilities require the use of a service animal throughout their daily lives.
 Fortunately, both federal and state laws offer protections for the use of service animals in various situations, including places of public accommodation, employment, housing, education, transportation and air travel, and state and local governments.